seviru/eunice_challenge/README_challenge.md

 - Even though I could have used something like SQLAlchemy for handling the database models, and more in depth building with psycopg2 to make service-wide connector and so on, since I'm only will be having 3 touch points to the database (write the article, retrieve a particular one and retrieve all) I decided for the sake of simplicity just do It case-based.
+- For the given moment, I've decided to skip all concurrency handling with locks and so on, since It adds complexity and I don't see much of a point for this use case.
+Also, if I went with my ideal approach which would be throwing jobs in a queue that happen sequentially I feel like a lot of these issues wouldn't be even a concern.
+- Currently the logger writes to a file in case you want to check It out for reviewing this exerciese.
+For a prod environment I would use rotating files, or just plain skip this if we have our logs stored by some commercial app like Datadog or so.